egecetiner/rn-ticketSelling/README.md

 [x] Firebase Phone authentication is integrated.

 [x] Profile and settings screen.
+Profile can be updated.

 [x] Admin and personal panel.

-[x] Admin can create events such as concerts.
+[x] Admin can create, delete, update events such as concerts.

 [x] Clients can see events.